oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-target/ggsa-mt-target.md

-# Define a Target in your Stream Analytics Pipeline
+# Define a Target in the Stream Analytics pipeline

 ## Introduction